mdn/curriculum/curriculum/2-extensions/3-web-apis.md

 # Extension 3 Web APIs

-> **General note:** This section does not attempt to exhaustively cover the full spectrum of APIs available in web browsers, rather it provides criteria covering common aspects of three of the most common classes of Web APIs that we haven’t previously covered in any kind of detail.
+> **General note:** This section does not attempt to exhaustively cover the full spectrum of APIs available in web browsers, rather it provides criteria covering common aspects of three of the most common classes of Web APIs that we haven't previously covered in any kind of detail.
 This should give students enough information to understand Web APIs in general, and be able to pick up new ones via their own research.

 General resources: